A typical cloud storage system architecture includes a master control server and several storage servers.

-compact discs.
+For some computer owners, finding enough storage space to hold all the data they've acquired is a real challenge.
+Some people invest in larger hard drives.
+Others prefer external storage devices like thumb drives or compact discs.
 Desperate computer owners might delete entire folders worth of old files in order to make space for new information.
-But some are choosing to rely on a growing trend:
+But some are choosing to rely on a growing trend: cloud storage.

 While cloud storage sounds like it has something to do with weather fronts and storm systems, it really refers to saving data to an off-site storage system maintained by a third party.
 Instead of storing information to your computer's hard drive or other local storage device, you save it to a remote database.
-The
+The Internet provides the connection between your computer and the database.

 So cloud storage is convenient and offers more flexibility, but how does it work?
 Find out in the next